Malankara Church: Later development

-The oppressive rule of the Portuguese padroado provoked a violent reaction on the part of the indigenous Christian community.
+The resistance to Portuguese ecclesiastical authority resulted in a formal rupture within the Saint Thomas Christian community.
 The first solemn protest took place in 1653, known as the Coonan Kurishu Satyam (Coonan Cross Oath).
 Under the leadership of Archdeacon Thoma, the St. Thomas Christians publicly took an oath in Mattancherry, Cochin that they would not obey the Portuguese Catholic bishops and the Jesuit missionaries.
 Unfortunately, there was no Metropolitan present in the Malankara Church at that time.
-Hence, in the same year, at Alangad, Archdeacon Thoma was ordained, by the laying on of hands of twelve priests, as the first known indigenous Metropolitan of Kerala, under the name Thoma I. The Portuguese missionaries attempted reconciliation with Saint Thomas Christians, but were not successful.
-Later, Pope Alexander VII sent the Syrian bishop Joseph Sebastiani at the head of a Carmelite delegation who succeeded in convincing the majority of Saint Thomas Christians, including Palliveettil Chandy Kathanar and Kadavil Chandy Kathanar.
+In the absence of a bishop sympathetic to their cause, Archdeacon Thomas was in 1653 elevated to episcopal status by the laying on of hands of twelve priests at Alangad, taking the name Thoma I. This consecration was later questioned on canonical grounds by the Catholic faction.

+Pope Alexander VII sent the Syrian bishop Joseph Sebastiani at the head of a Carmelite delegation who succeeded in convincing the majority of Saint Thomas Christians, including Palliveettil Chandy Kathanar and Kadavil Chandy Kathanar.
 The Catholic faction constantly challenged the legitimacy of the consecration of the archdeacon as Metropolitan by priests.
 This faction was led by Palliveettil Chandy, cousin of Thoma I, who was consecrated as a bishop in 1663 by Carmelite missionaries of the Catholic Church.
 He was supported by other prominent Saint Thomas Christian leaders including Kadavil Chandy Kathanar and Vengūr Givargis Kathanar.
 This made it essential to rectify the illegitimacy of the consecration of Archdeacon as Metropolitan.
 Episcopal consecration of Thoma I as a bishop was regularized in 1665 by Gregorios Abdal Jaleel Jerusalem Bishop of the Syriac Orthodox Church.
 This led to the first permanent split in the Saint Thomas Christian community.
 Thereafter, the faction affiliated with the Catholic Church under Parambil Mar Chandy was designated the Pazhayakoottukar, or "Old Allegiance", while the branch affiliated with Mar Thoma was called the Puthenkoottukar, or "New Allegiance".
-These appellations have been somewhat controversial since both groups considered themselves the true heirs to the Saint Thomas tradition.

 Thoma I with 32 churches (out of a total of 116) and their congregations were the body from which the Malankara Syrian Puthenkūr Churches originated.
 In 1665, Gregorios Abdul Jaleel, a bishop sent by the Syriac Orthodox Patriarch of Antioch, arrived in India, and the Saint Thomas Christians under the leadership of the Archdeacon welcomed him.
 The Gregorios Abdal Jaleel regularised the consecration of Archdeacon as Metropolitan of the Syriac Orthodox Church as per the apostolic standards of Kaiveppu (traditional legitimate way of laying hands by a valid Bishop).
 The 18th century saw the gradual introduction of West Syriac liturgy and script to the Malabar Coast, a process that continued through the 19th century.